Fonds RC0077 - Robert Fulford fonds

 Arrangement

-There have been five accruals.
+There have been six accruals.
 The first accrual has been arranged into the following series: Manuscripts; Correspondence; about Robert Fulford; Saturday Night material.
 The second accrual has been arranged into the following series: Correspondence; Manuscripts; Scrapbooks; Toronto Star columns; Saturday Night material; Speeches and Talks; Occasional Articles; Writings about Fulford; Committee Meetings.
 The third accrual has been arranged into the following series: Correspondence, Writings, and Speeches; Administrative: Banff Programme and Ontario Law Reform Commission files; Personal: Invitations and Cuttings about Fulford; Research Files; Materials Received: Brochures and Video and Audio Cassettes.
 The fourth accrual has been arranged into five series: correspondence; manuscripts, typescripts, computer prints and proofs; financial, legal, personal documents, photographs, artwork, appointment books, awards and honours; moving images and sound recordings; printed materials.
 Books received with this accrual have been listed separately.
 The fifth accrual has been arranged in four series: Clippings of Fulford's writing; Clippings about Fulford and ephemera; Speeches; and Correspondence.
+The sixth accrual has been arranged into four series: Correspondence; Lectures and Tributes; Memorabilia; Clippings and articles of Fulford’s writings.

 Language of material